stlee3102/capstone-project/README.md

 When the user clicks "Plan My Trip!", the app displays route timing, directions, store locations along the route, and destination weather data:
 <img src="https://github.com/stlee3102/capstone-project/blob/main/static/img/screenshot3.png" width="900">

-Store location pins in the map can be clicked to display store information:
+Users can mouseover store location markers on the map to see the store name and can click the marker to display store information:
 <img src="https://github.com/stlee3102/capstone-project/blob/main/static/img/screenshot3a.png" width="900">

-The main homepage after user account login welcomes the user by name and has a "Save My Trip" button:
+The main homepage after user account login welcomes the user by name and adds a "Save My Trip" button:
 <img src="https://github.com/stlee3102/capstone-project/blob/main/static/img/screenshot3b.png" width="900">

 User can register for an account to save maps and packing list information.
 Passwords are salted and hashed before storing in database to protect against database leaks: